Skip to content

 012 - 019 The MDVM verifies the wi_mdvm_auth_pop by:

-• extracting and verifying mdvm_auth_challenge contained in wi_mdvm_auth_pop using its symmetric key (mdvm_mac_symk) and validating that the timestamp is within a valid time interval of 0 minute to +5 minutes.
+• verifying mdvm_auth_challenge using its symmetric key (mdvm_mac_symk) and validating that the timestamp is within a valid time interval of 0 minute to +5 minutes.

 • verifying the signature of wi_mdvm_auth_pop using the wi_mdvm_auth_pubk from its data base

-• verifying the wi_android_key_attestation for wi_mdvm_reattest_pubk according to the guideline(tbd)
+• verifying the wi_android_key_attestation for wi_mdvm_reattest_pubk and wi_platform_attestation_challenge according to the guideline(tbd)

 • extracting and validating the key attestation signals according to MDVM signals

-• checking the attestation keys used to sign wi_android_key_attestation against the database of leaked PAP keys
+• verifying checking the attestation keys used to sign wi_android_key_attestation against the database of leaked PAP keys

-• verifying wi_mdvm_reattest_pop using the wi_mdvm_reattest_pubk from the key attestation
+• verifying wi_mdvm_auth_pop using the wi_mdvm_reattest_pubk from the key attestation

 The MDVM has now received and verified updated MDVM signals for the WI.